Headlights and Taillights

 So you must have a rectangular cut out under the licence plate hood which has a couple of plastic flaps controlled by a thermosat spring thing under the engine lid?
 (This appeared on the '76s but not on the '75s, which had the rectangular shape stamped into the lid but not actually removed.)
 You'd also have the IRS rear suspension but the torsion bar front suspension.

 I haven't tried to work on a '76 myself, so they could have changed the light design.
 On the '70 Bug the glass lens just sits in the reflector and is held in place with the spring clips which hold the lens and reflector to the collar - no glue.
 The collar is that piece which has the focus/adjusting screws in it and holds the assembly in the headlight bucket.
+Once diassembled, the curved shield is very easily removed from the front of the reflector.

-Note: We kept the bulb and reflector lights in Ausralia - no sealed beams here, so getting great lights is just a matter of replacing the normal bulbs with 60/65w halogens - no change to wiring or anything else.
+Note: We kept the bulb and reflector lights in Ausralia - no sealed beams here, so getting great lights is just a matter of replacing the normal bulbs with 55/60w halogens - no change to wiring or anything else.
 The metal shields and/or blackened bulb tip are used to stop scattered light direct from the filament projecting forwards - ensuring that all light coming out is FOCUSSED light from the reflector.

 I presume you are using halogen bulbs and wanted to remove the metal shields which are no longer needed since the halogen bulbs have their own blackened tip?
 If you can't get into the reflector itself, don't worry about it and just leave the a shields in place.
 The halogen bulbs should be shorter than the stock 40/45w "candles" so will fit behind the shield OK.
 There isn't a lot of difference in the light output with the shields removed, they don't mask very much of the reflector.